covalenthq/goldrush-enhanced-spam-lists/README.md

 -   Optimism
 -   Gnosis

+There are plans to extend the chain support.
 These enhanced spam token lists are currently **updated weekly.**

 ### Key Features

 -   Multichain support.
 -   Dedicated ERC20 and NFT spam lists.
 -   Enhanced classification for ERC20 tokens:
-    -   `yes`: token contracts confirmed as spam.
+    -   `yes`: token contracts confirmed as spam (spam score > 20).
-    -   `maybe`: token contracts that are potentially spam.
+    -   `maybe`: token contracts that are potentially spam (12 < spam score < 20).
 -   Each entry includes a `spam_score` to indicate the level of risk.
+Higher score indicates a higher spam risk.
 -   Updated weekly.
 -   Open source and collaborative.